 But escrow on refinances is a special case.
 You really don’t want to be paying those down (plus interest) over 30 years when you’re actually only borrowing for a couple of months.
 If you need an escrow account and can borrow, take out a personal loan to cover the amount.
 Make sure it’s one without prepayment penalties, so you can clear your balance when the old funds arrive.
 Just time your borrowing carefully so you don’t mess up your credit score.Ready to refinance?
 Start here.

-We explained earlier that you’re likely either to pay a higher mortgage rate or to increase your mortgage balance if you choose a no-closing cost refinance.
+We explained earlier that you’re likely either to pay a higher mortgage rate or to increase your mortgage balance if you choose a no-closing-cost refinance option.
 That will break down to different total amounts depending on your specific situation.

 You can use The Mortgage Reports’ refinance calculator to model some figures.
 You’ll need to make some assumptions about the rate you’re likely to be offered, given your credit score and existing debts.